-The Elector of Saxony, King Augustus II of the House of Wettin, intended to build a large royal palace worthy of a monarch with absolute power.
-The plan was loosely based on the baroque design of the Palace of Versailles.
-The axis was to run from Krakowskie Przedmieście to Plac Żelaznej Bramy through the Saxon Garden.
-The Saxon Palace and accompanying garden were to be its central points.
+The Elector of Saxony, King Augustus II of the House of Wettin, intended to build a large royal palace in Warsaw, one worthy of a monarch with absolute power.
+Fittingly, the plan was loosely based on the Baroque design of the Palace of Versailles.
+An axis was designed to run from Krakowskie Przedmieście to Żelaznej Bramy Square, with the palace and surrounding gardens as its central points.

-During the period of the Kingdom of Poland, the palace served as a school – the Warsaw Lyceum.
+During the period of the Kingdom of Poland, the Morsztyn palace served as a school – the Warsaw Lyceum.
 It was attended, among others, by Fryderyk Chopin and Oskar Kolberg.
-After 1831, the palace was inhabited by soldiers of the Tsar and after Poland regained freedom it became the General Headquarters of the Polish Army.
+After 1831, the palace was inhabited by soldiers of the Tsar, and when Poland regained its freedom, it became the General Headquarters of the Polish Army.

 It had a decorative geometrical grid at the bottom and iron rods topped with triangular blades less than half way up.
 It was anchored in a stone construction.
 Its sculptured decorative elements were emblematic of the monarchy.
 The left cartouche represented the coat of arms of Poland and Lithuania and had a crown on the top.
-The right one had the coat of arms of the Wettin dynasty and an electoral hat."
+The right one displayed the coat of arms of the Wettin dynasty and an electoral hat.

-Żelazna Brama was at the end of the Western part of the Saxon Axis.
-The gate no longer exists but its spirit lives on.
-Za Żelazną Bramą (Behind the Iron Gate) was the name given to a Warsaw housing estate from the 60s and 70s.
-It was built on the same piece of land where the ghetto once stood.
-Inspired by Le Corbusier, the estate is composed of 19 concrete apartment blocks with 15 floors each, with between 320 and 400 apartments in each building.
+Żelazna Brama stood at the end of the Western part of the Saxon Axis.
+While the gate no longer exists, its spirit lives on.
+‘Za Żelazną Bramą’ (‘Behind the Iron Gate’) was the name given to a Warsaw housing estate built in the 1960s and 1970s on part of the former grounds of the Warsaw Jewish Ghetto.
+Inspired by Le Corbusier, the estate is composed of 19 concrete apartment blocks, with 15 floors and between 320 and 400 apartments per building.

 Stalls were separated by iron rails.
-At Christmas, the whole of Warsaw shopped here because it offered the widest and cheapest selection of food products.
-There were markets in the Old Town, in Mariensztat and on Ordynacka street but for years, Żelazna Brama was the premier market.
+At Christmas, the whole of Warsaw shopped here, because it offered the widest and cheapest selection of food products.
+There were markets in the Old Town, in Mariensztat and on Ordynacka Street, but for years, Żelazna Brama was the premier market.

 Alexander Nevsky Cathedral